bereket-kume/portfolio-project-specialization/README.md

     Start the backend server.
     Navigate to http://localhost:3000/api in your browser.

-Future Enhancements

-    User registration and profile management.
-    Role-based access control for better security.
-    Scheduling meetings and sending emails to community members.
-    Improved frontend design for a better user experience.

-Lessons Learned

-    Successfully integrated a third-party service (Stripe) with the application.
-    Gained experience in iterative development and agile methodologies.
-    Importance of defining clear requirements before starting development.

-Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.
-License

 This project is licensed under the MIT License.
 See the LICENSE file for details.